meine-stadt-transparent/meine-stadt-transparent/Readme.md

 It includes many features regarding data research and staying up to date, targeted both towards citizens and journalists:

 - Information about city councillors, administrative organizations and meetings of the city council are provided.
 - All published documents are searchable in a flexible manner, be it motions, resolutions, meeting agendas or protocols.
-The search supports both simple full-text searchs and flexible criteria-based filters.
+The search supports both simple full-text searches and flexible criteria-based filters.
 - Documents are automatically searched for mentioned places.
 A map is provided indicating places that are mentioned.
 Thus, it is easy to identify documents that affect places in your living neighborhood.
 - You can subscribe to topics / search expressions to get notified by e-mail, once new documents matching your query are published.
 - It supports several ways of subscribing to new content: different kinds of RSS-feeds and subscribing to the meeting calendar using the iCal-format.